 You’ll discover fine dining and live music at hotels and resorts throughout Waikiki.
 Club and bar venues like RumFire in the Sheraton Waikiki or The Yard House in the Waikiki Beach Walk and The Shack Waikiki are popular spots for locals and visitors alike.

-Best Hawaiian Island for Staying Active
+Best Island in Hawaii for Staying Active

 On Maui, you’ll have plenty of chances to experience a wide variety of outdoor adventures like never before.
 Watch your first humpback spout as you whale-watch from Kaanapali Beach.
 Snorkel the unforgettable sights in Molokini’s crystal clear waters and schools of fish.
 Or feel the rush of your first surf lesson off the shores of historic Lahaina.